ibm-cloud-docs/account/data-center-migration.md

 1. Copy your data to a new server by using the following methods.
 You must establish connectivity between the old and new servers and have sufficient storage in the new server.
   * Use [Secure Copy Protocol (SCP)](https://www.ibm.com/support/knowledgecenter/ST5Q4U_1.5.2/com.ibm.storwize.v7000.unified.152.doc/usgr_usng_scp.html){: external} to securely copy a file from source to destination.
   * Use [rsync](https://download.samba.org/pub/rsync/rsync.html){: external} if you need to copy multiple files.
 Rsync also copies directory structures and preserves file permissions.
+  * Migrate your virtual server instance [from one classic data center to another](docs/virtual-servers?topic=virtual-servers-migrating-vsi-new-datacenter).
   * Migrate your [virtual server instance](/docs/vpc?topic=vpc-migrate-vsi-to-vpc) by creating an image template and deploying it in a new {{site.data.keyword.vpc_short}}.
   * Migrate your [VMware cluster](/docs/vmwaresolutions?topic=vmwaresolutions-hcxclient-migrations) to a new data center by using HCX.
   * Migrate a local load balancer to [IBM Cloud Load Balancer](/docs/loadbalancer-service?topic=loadbalancer-service-getting-started).
 For more information, see [IBM Cloud Load Balancer migration FAQs](/docs/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer).